BrentNewhall/flight-of-concord/README.md

 This game was made by [Brent P. Newhall](http://brentnewhall.com) as part of [Brent's Game a Week Challenge](https://s3.amazonaws.com/brents-portfolio/index.html)

+## Instructions

+Use the left and right arrow keys to move your avatar, and the space key to fire a bubble.

 ## Work log:

 | Date | Time spent |